snowsands/mp4-to-ascii-converter/README.md

 made this in september

-Command line tool you can use to render an MP4 file in real-time ASCII art in a Tkinter window.
+command line tool you can use to render an mp4 file in real-time ascii art in a tkinter window.

-Uses OpenCV for video and image processing.
+uses opencv for video and image processing.